EvictionLab/eviction-lab-website/content/eviction-tracking/phoenix-az.md

 Eviction filings in Maricopa County, AZ (Phoenix) fell sharply in April 2020.
 The state of Arizona instituted an eviction moratorium in late-March 2020, but this policy only suspended enforcement of COVID-19-related nonpayment evictions, and new filings were being accepted.
 These eviction protections in the state expired at the end of October 2020.

-More detail on eviction protections in Arizona can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/az/).

 {{</ report_intro >}}